-- Apache is the most popular web server in the world
+- Apache is the most popular web server in the world.

-- 60%+ of the servers in the world run it
+- 60%+ of the servers in the world run it (including IBM's IHS).

-- It even runs on Windows systems
+- It even runs on Windows systems.

-- Much, much, more secure than IIS
+- Much, much, more secure than IIS.

-- Active Server Pages (ASP) will be a problem to migrate
+- Active Server Pages (ASP) will be a problem to migrate.

 - Application developers will need to switch to

 - CGIs (Perl, etc.)

 - PHP (has had its share of security issues)

 - Java Server Pages (JSP)

 - Apache mod_asp module